Engine Compartment and Mechanical

 EVAPORATIVE LOSS SYSTEM

-Evaporative loss systems to capture fuel tank vapors became mandated in the USA in 1971.
+Evaporative loss systems to capture fuel tank vapors became mandated in the USA in 1970 or 1971.
 The main component of an evaporative loss system is a charcoal canister.
 The charcoal canister's job was to absorb fuel vapor that would otherwise vent out to the atmosphere.
 The vapors trapped by the charcoal are then released back into the engine’s intake and burned.

 All US and Canadian SM’s were equipped with a charcoal canister and associated equipment.